microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reviewsetquery-post.md

 ## Response

-If successful, this method returns `201, Created` response code and a new [reviewSetQuery](../resources/ediscoveryreviewsetquery.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a new [reviewSetQuery](../resources/ediscoveryreviewsetquery.md) object in the response body.

 ## Examples